justalemon/5desc/README.md

 ### Python Wheel

-Extract the .whl file from the Python Wheel folder in the compressed files and then run:
+Extract the .whl file from the Python folder in the compressed files and then run:

 ```
 pip install 5desc-[VERSION]-py3-none-any.whl